Recipe of the month - Bûche de Noël

 - Lay a sheet of baking parchment on a board.
 With one bold movement, turn the cake onto the paper, then lift off the tin.
 Carefully peel away the lining paper.

-- Spread the whipped cream all over the cake, then scatter over the berries with a dribble of Drambuie, if you like.
+- Spread the whipped cream all over the cake, then scatter over the berries with a dribble of liqueur, if you like.
 Starting at the long side opposite you, use the paper to roll the cake towards you.
 Transfer to a serving dish.

 - For the buttercream, beat the butter, then sift in sugar and cocoa.
 Add milk and mix together.
 Spread over cake, use a fork to create a log effect, and chill until needed.
 Decorate, dust with icing sugar and serve for everyone to enjoy!